hashicorp/terraform-provider-azurerm/website/docs/r/dynatrace_tag_rules.html.markdown

 * `monitor_id` - (Required) Name of the Dynatrace monitor.
 Changing this forces a new resource to be created.

-* `log_rules` - (Optional) Set of rules for sending logs for the Monitor resource.
+* `log_rule` - (Optional) Set of rules for sending logs for the Monitor resource.
 Changing this forces a new resource to be created.

-* `metric_rules` - (Optional) Set of rules for sending metrics for the Monitor resource.
+* `metric_rule` - (Optional) Set of rules for sending metrics for the Monitor resource.
 Changing this forces a new resource to be created.

 ## Attributes Reference